John F. Kennedy International Airport: TWA Flight Center

-Terminal 6 (1969—2011)
+Terminal 6 (1969–2011)

 Terminal 6 opened as the Sundrome on November 30, 1969, for National Airlines.
-National was the tenant of this terminal until it was fully acquired by Pan American World Airways on January 7, 1980.
-Terminal 6 had 14 gates.
-It was designed by architect I.M.
+National was the tenant of this terminal until it was fully acquired by Pan American World Airways (Pan Am) on January 7, 1980.
+Terminal 6 had 14 gates and was designed by architect I.M.
 Pei.

-Trans World Airlines then expanded into the terminal, referring to it as the TWA Terminal Annex, later called TWA Domestic Terminal.
+Trans World Airlines (TWA) then expanded into the terminal, referring to it as the TWA Terminal Annex, later called the TWA Domestic Terminal.
 It was eventually connected to the TWA Flight Center.
-Later, after TWA reduced flights at JFK, Terminal 6 was used by United Airlines, ATA Airlines, a reincarnated Pan Am II, Carnival Air Lines, Vanguard Airlines, and America West Airlines.
+After TWA reduced flights at JFK, Terminal 6 was used by United Airlines (SFO and LAX transcontinental flights), ATA Airlines, a reincarnated Pan Am II, Carnival Air Lines, Vanguard Airlines, and America West Airlines.

 In 2000, JetBlue began service from Terminal 6, later opening a temporary complex in 2006 that increased its capacity by adding seven gates.
 Until 2008, JetBlue was the tenant of Terminal 6.
 It became vacant on October 22, 2008, when JetBlue moved to Terminal 5 and was finally demolished in 2011.
 The international arrivals annex of Terminal 5 now uses a portion of the site, and the rest of the site is used for aircraft parking by JetBlue, but will be occupied by the new Terminal 6, an annex to Terminal 5, planned to be fully opened by 2027.

-Terminal 8 (1960—2008)
+Terminal 8 (1960–2008)

 The original Terminal 8 opened in February 1960; its stained-glass façade was the largest at the time.
 It was always used by American Airlines, and, in later years, it was used by other Oneworld airlines that did not use Terminal 7.
-This terminal, along with Terminal 9, was demolished between 2007 and 2008 and replaced with a new Terminal 8.
+This terminal, along with Terminal 9, was demolished in 2008 and replaced with the current Terminal 8.

-Terminal 9 (1959—2007)
+Terminal 9 (1959–2008)

-Terminal 9 opened in October 1959 as the home of Delta Air Lines and United Airlines.
-Delta moved to Terminal 2 in 1972 when it fully acquired Northeast Airlines.
-Braniff International Airways moved from Terminal 2 to Terminal 9 in 1973, and it operated in Terminal 9 until its collapse on May 12, 1982.
+Terminal 9 opened in October 1959 as the home of United Airlines and Delta Air Lines.
+Braniff International Airways moved over to Terminal 9 in 1972 after swapping terminals with Delta following Delta's acquisition of Northeast Airlines.
+It operated out of Terminal 9 until its collapse on May 12, 1982.
 United used Terminal 9 from its opening in 1959 until it vacated the terminal in 1991 and became a tenant at British Airways' Terminal 7.
-Terminal 9 then became the home of American Airlines' domestic operations and American Eagle flights for the remainder of its life.
-This terminal, along with the original Terminal 8, was demolished in 2007–2008 and replaced with a new Terminal 8.
+Northwest Airlines used Terminal 9 from 1986 to 1991.
+Terminal 9 became the home of American Airlines' domestic operations and American Eagle flights for the remainder of its life.
+This terminal, along with the original Terminal 8, was demolished in 2008 and replaced with the current Terminal 8.

 Tower Air terminal

-The Tower Air terminal, unlike other terminals at JFK airport, sat outside the Central Terminals area in Building 213 in Cargo Area A. Originally used by Pan Am until the expansion of the Worldport (later Terminal 3), it was later used by Tower Air and TWA shuttle until the airline was acquired by American Airlines in 2001.
+The Tower Air terminal, unlike other terminals at JFK Airport, sat outside the Central Terminals area in Building 213 in Cargo Area A. Originally used by Pan Am until the expansion of the Worldport (later Terminal 3), it was later used by Tower Air and TWA shuttle until the airline was acquired by American Airlines in 2001.
 Building 213 has not been used since 2000.
-It is located next to the Delta Air Lines employees' parking lot number 7, which was once the Tower Air terminal parking lot.